didiersmith/steve/chapters/the-particle-computer.md

 "What is Vincent holding?" typed Russell.

 "A mug containing 247mL of single-origin organic coffee, mixed with 36mL of heavy cream," came the response.
-"The coffee is over-extracted due to having steeped in a french press for several minutes longer than is typically recommended."
+"The coffee is over-extracted due to having steeped in a French press for several minutes longer than is typically recommended."

 Russell stared at Vincent in shock.
 He peeped into his coffee mug.
 247mL seemed roughly accurate.